Diamond Grading: How Diamond Quality Is Determined

 VRAI's diamond certificate provides the same information as a third-party laboratory report, but also offers a Certified Carbon Neutral® Stamp along with our Lifetime Warranty and Diamond Value Guarantee.

 VRAI created diamonds are graded by a carefully selected group of in-house, trained, and certified gemologists.

 The decision to use in-house gemologists came after VRAI created diamonds were tested at leading grading laboratories and came back with varied results.
 This included the same diamonds receiving different results after being tested twice by different labs.
 The problem was human error; graders were not using tools more advanced than a microscope to help with their evaluations.

 VRAI measures and stores more than one billion data points on each carat of diamond grown in our zero-emission foundry.
 This massive amount of data, however, was not being used by third-party graders.
 Our foundry also applies the most advanced optical metrology to each diamond, which provides the physical basis for their clarity and color.

 Ultimately, it was determined that in-house-gemologists were better equipped to assess the quality of each VRAI created diamond.
 They can assess the quality and value of each VRAI created diamond with our foundry’s data and technical advantages for more accurate diamond grades.

-VRAI provides certification for every engagement ring featuring diamonds 1/2ct and above and jewelry designs featuring diamonds 1ct and up.
+VRAI provides certification for every engagement ring featuring lab-created diamonds 1/2ct and above and jewelry designs featuring diamonds 1ct and up.
 The certificate outlines and guarantees the details of that specific stone.
 The VRAI Diamond Certificate guarantees the grade of your diamond, and is backed by a Lifetime Warranty, and ensures your diamond remains an asset with our Diamond Value Guarantee.
 Other diamond reports, including those from the Gemological Institute of American (GIA), do not contain guarantees and/or carry disclaimers.